Video Transcript: How to Use OUInfo

 There are many ways to search for programs.
-The easiest way to search is to use the search bar at the top right of the screen.
+The easiest way is to use the search bar at the top right of the screen.
 Type in your search keywords and review the results to find what you’re looking for.

 Let’s say that you would like to see how many Computer Science programs are offered by Ontario universities.
 Each category has more specific sub-categories called “Subject Areas”.
 If you want to narrow your search to show only Software Engineering programs, for example, click on that subject.
-Now you can see programs in this subject area that are offered by a number of Ontario universities.
+Now you can see programs in this subject area that are offered by several Ontario universities.
 You can use the drop-down menu at the top to sort alphabetically or by university.

 You can also check “Compare” to save your selections for review and compare them against different programs and universities.
 Choose “Show My Comparisons” to compare the programs you checked during your visit.
 Select an item from the drop-down menu to compare by grade range, prerequisites and more.